-- In a large non-stick frying pan, heat oil on medium high heat and sauté onion.
+- In a large frying pan, heat the oil on medium heat and sauté onion, about 5 minutes.

-- When onion is getting soft, add the meat and cook on medium high heat until no longer pink.
+- When the onion is tender, add the meat and cook until no longer pink, about 5 minutes.

-- Add dashi stock and bring to a boil.
-Skim off scum and fat from soup, and turn down to medium low.
+- Add dashi and bring it to a boil.

 - Using a fine-mesh strainer, skim off scum and foam on the surface.
 When it's done, reduce the heat to medium-low heat and add Japanese curry roux cubes.